HazardDede/home-assistant-config/ideas.md

 Differentiate in Ground floor / First Floor

 ## Call Monitor
-Send Notifications when somebody is calling Automatically lower volume of media player
+Send Notifications when somebody is calling (done)
+Bug: Phonebook is not working (even with fritzconnection directly) Automatically lower volume of media player

 Pause media player on a phone call